-- On the stovetop: heat oil or butter in a pan, then add the stuffing.
+- On the stovetop: Heat oil or butter in a pan, then add the stuffing.
 Flatten like a pancake and cook each side until golden brown.

 - In the microwave: use a microwave-safe dish.
 Then, microwave for up to 3 minutes, stirring every minute for even heating.

-- In a baking dish: heat oven up to 350F.
+- In a baking dish: heat the oven up to 350F.
 Place the stuffing in an aluminum-covered dish.
 Bake for 30 minutes uncovered, then uncovered for 10 to 15 minutes.

-- In a muffin tin: this method is great for individual servings!
+- In a muffin tin: This method is great for individual servings!
 Scoop stuffing into a greased muffin tin.
 Bake at 350F until hot.